 Miles Paddled started in 2008 as a tracking and planning blog to share with his three paddling friends (shout-out to Emilie, Jason and Brian!) who chased rivers and creeks throughout (mostly Southern) Wisconsin.
-Since then, it’s grown into a paddling collective, where everyone who paddles with us, contributes, or is just a casual fan, is considered not only a part, but the soul of Miles Paddled.
+Since then, it’s grown into a paddling collective, where everyone who paddles with us, contributes, or is just a casual fan, is considered a Miles Paddler.

-Initially, most of our river knowledge was guided by the book Paddling Southern Wisconsin by Mike Svob and any other resource we could get our hands on.
-Our goal is to be an equally accessible resource for the paddling community in our beloved backyard of Wisconsin (and its neighbors too, as our footprint has expanded).
+Initially, most of our river knowledge was guided by the book Paddling Southern Wisconsin by Mike Svob, and any other resource we could get our hands on.
+Our goal is to be an equally accessible resource for the paddling community in our beloved backyard of Wisconsin (and its neighbors too).
 Basically, we document detailed information on rivers and creeks as we experience it.

 About The Site

-Trips we’ve paddled are listed in the sidebar.
-We also have some handy Paddle Guide overviews of rivers and creeks we’ve completed.
-Our Map gives an overview of everywhere we’ve traveled with links to each report.
-You’ll also find general paddling News, some Features we’ve put our heart into, Videos we’ve made, Gear Reviews of things we really use and even a T-Shirt Shop supported by Spreadshirt.
+Aside from trip reports, we also created some handy Paddle Guide overviews of rivers and creeks we’ve completed, and our Map gives an overview of everywhere we’ve traveled with links to each report.
+You’ll also find general paddling News, some Features we’ve put our heart into, Videos we’ve made, Gear Reviews of things we really use (or used) and even a T-Shirt Shop supported by Spreadshirt.

 All content on milespaddled.com is copyrighted and is not to be reproduced in all or in parts without our permission and linking to the specific shared content.
 The gist of this: please give credit where credit is due.
 We’ve been mimicked and plagiarized, and while that’s very flattering, a simple credit or thanks is all we ask.